Verify, repair, upgrade, and restore projects

-To work in the current version of ALM with projects created in previous ALM versions, you must upgrade your projects to align them with the required configurations of the current version of ALM.
+To work in the current version with projects created in a previous version, you must upgrade your projects to align them with the required configurations of the current version.

 Before upgrading, verify and repair your projects to detect and correct errors in your database user schema and data.